 Nobody should work for free, but Black creators are operating at a deficit due to hundreds of years of systemic oppression.
 It’s especially important to approach them and negotiate with them fairly and with respect and pay them for their work.
 Do not expect work for merch.
 Young Black creators are more likely to promote brands they genuinely like on social media.
 Brands that care to do the little things, show understanding of the culture and community, approach the partnership collaboratively, allow creative freedom, and compensate fairly, are often rewarded with loyal organic brand ambassadorship.

-For more information on how CreatorIQ can help optimize and streamline your influencer marketing efforts, reach out to email@example.com.
+For more information on how CreatorIQ can help optimize and streamline your influencer marketing efforts in the gaming industry, reach out to firstname.lastname@example.org.